laurencap/openqasm/source/language/types.rst

    // Define the pulse-level instruction sequence for `h` on physical qubit 0 defcal h $0 { ... }

+There are several constraints implied by physical qubits, which do not apply to virtual qubits.
+These constraints relate to qubit remapping, qubit routing, and gate validity.

+First, physical qubits imply that qubits will not be remapped.
+In other words, circuit equivalence does not hold over permutations of physical qubit labels.
+Thus, if a compiler or hardware provider API supports physical qubits, then either the qubit map is always strictly encorced, or there must be a user option to prevent remapping.

+Second, multi-qubit gates on physical qubits imply that the qubits neighbor one another, according to the target device topology.
+Like mapping, a compiler can offer the user an option to allow routing.
+This enables multi-qubit operations on disconnected qubits.
+For example, given a line topology, the gate `CX $0, $2;` can be routed through physical qubit `$1`.

+Third, though less strongly implied, a gate applied to a physical qubit would seem to imply that the gate itself is a physical gate.
 ..
-All these have the same answer
+TODO: contrast against physical circuits requiring physical gates

 ..
+TODO
-Should defaults be given, or should the compiler be required to specify its behavior?
+.. - Should defaults be given, or should the compiler be required to specify its behavior?
+.. - Should all be optionally allowed?
+.. - Probably better not to choose the default here!
+.. - If physical qubits are supported, there must be an option to maintain strict mapping.
+.. - Other things are valid OpenQASM, but may not always be allowed Thus, succinctly, physical qubits imply no qubit remapping, no qubit routing, and only physical gates.
+A compiler or hardware provider can relax these constraints, and should allow the user an option to opt-in to these constraints if they are not the default behavior.
+It is up to the user to refer to the hardware provider's documenation to learn the provider's default interpretation for physical qubits.

+In all cases, the resulting programs are valid OpenQASM.

 ..
-TODO: Should all be optionally allowed?
-..
-Probably better not to choose the default here!
-..
-There are several implied constraints which apply to physical qubits, but not virtual qubits.
-There are several constraints implied by physical qubits, which do not apply to virtual qubits.
-In general, the constraints can be turned on or relaxed by compiler or execution options.
-It is up to the user to refer to the hardware provider's documenation to learn the provider's default interpretation.

-First, physical qubits imply that qubit re-mapping is not allowed by the compiler.
-In other words, circuit equivalence does not hold over permutations of physical qubit labels.
-A compiler can expose a user option to allow physical qubit remapping.
-If it allows it by default, it should include an option to strictly enforce the qubit mapping.

-..  - can 2q ops be allowed?
-Requires input from the user Second, multi-qubit gates on physical qubits must be applied to qubits which are neighboring one another, according to the target device topology.
-A compiler can again offer the user an option to allow the insertion of routing gates, enabling multi-qubit operations on physical, disconnected qubits.
-For example, given a line topology, the gate `CX $0, $2;` can be routed through physical qubit `$1`.

-..  - can supported gates be allowed?
-Third, it is not allowed to that are defined in terms of physical gates are not allowed, by default.
-TODO...
+TODO
 ..  - what about mixes of physical and virtual qubits? again, optionally allow support. or forbid it.
-Finally, a program which defines virtual qubits and also uses physical qubits is not allowed.
-TODO...
+Finally, it is possible to write a program with both physical and virtual qubits.
+Similar to the previous considerations, such programs are valid, but may not be supported by compilers or hardware providers.
+If it is supported, there should again be an option to assert that physical qubits maintain a strict mapping.

 Classical scalar types
 ----------------------